lino-framework/book/docs/specs/ajax.rst

 >>> x = sessions.Session.objects.all().delete()

 The user comes back and resizes her browser window, or some other action which will trigger a refresh.
-The same URL will now cause a `PermissionDenied` exception:
+The same URL will now return a 400 (Bad request) response:

 >>> res = test_client.get(url)
 Forbidden (Permission denied): /api/sales/InvoicesByJournal